sjinjung/daumen-scenario/README.md

 ## How to Run

-Requirement to run this Scenario is [Sumo](https://sumo.dlr.de/docs/Downloads.php),
+Requirement to run this Scenario is Sumo, and you can download it from this [Link](https://sumo.dlr.de/docs/Downloads.php).

 Extract the downloaded archive and run the included `.bat` file.